ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_bt_plugin.md

-# Writing a New Behavior Tree Plugin
+# Writing a New Behavior Tree Plugin { #writing-a-new-behavior-tree-plugin }

 ## Overview